open-feature/go-sdk-contrib/providers/flagd/README.md

 openfeature.SetProvider(provider)
 ```

-Provider will attempt to detect file changes but this is a best effort attempt as file system events are different from os to os.
+Provider will attempt to detect file changes, but this is a best effort attempt as file system events are different between operating systems.
 This mode is useful for local development, tests and offline applications.

-For a full-featured, production-ready file-based implementation, use the RPC evaluator in combination with the flagd standalone application, which can be configured to watch files for changes.
+> [!IMPORTANT]
+> Note that you can only use a single flag source (either gRPC or offline file) for the in-process resolver.
+> If both sources are configured, offline mode will be selected.

 ## Configuration options